 The Meditations of Marcus Aurelius

-This is the first book most people read on Stoicism.
+This is the first book most people read on their “best books on Stoicism” hit list.
 It consists of the personal notes or journal kept by the Roman emperor Marcus Aurelius.
 From two brief remarks in the text, and some other minor clues, it appears he probably wrote most or all of the text toward the middle or end of the First Marcomannic War, probably sometime between 170 and 175 AD.

 After the untimely death of his brother and co-emperor, Lucius Verus, Marcus, with no military experience whatsoever, donned the military cape and boots and rode out to take sole command of the largest army ever massed on a Roman frontier – numbering some 140,000 men in total.
 Following the Parthian War a devastating disease, known as the Antonine Plague, swept through the empire, particularly the legionary camps, leaving Rome highly vulnerable.
 Ballomar, the young king of the Marcomanni, seized his opportunity to spring a surprise attack and, in breach of existing peace treaties, led a huge coalition of hostile barbarian tribes across the River Danube, overrunning the northern provinces of the empire.
 The Marcomanni and their allies proceeded to loot and pillage their way across the Alps and finally laid siege to the prosperous Italian city of Aquileia, bringing war to the very doorstep of Rome herself, and throwing the city into panic.